 These are all excellent reasons to buy a Japanese rice cooker, especially if you've always struggled to make rice without one.
 But do you really need one?

-Why Buy a Japanese Rice Cooker (Do You Really Need One)?
+Why Buy a Micom Japanese Rice Cooker (Do You Really Need One)?

-If you make rice infrequently (say 4-6 times a year), you can probably get by with a sauce pan, a microwave rice cooker or an inexpensive traditional rice cooker (under $50).
+If you make rice infrequently (say a few times a year), you can probably get by with a sauce pan, a microwave rice cooker or an inexpensive traditional rice cooker (under $50).

-For most people, the confidence that comes from a good rice maker, plus the set-and-forget functionality that allows you to work on other tasks while the rice cooks, is well worth the price.
-You need only decide how much you want to spend (or: how important is perfect rice?).
+For most people, the confidence that comes from a good rice maker, plus the set-and-forget functionality that allows you to work on other tasks while the rice cooks, is worth the price.

 If you eat a lot of rice--at least once a week--then you may prefer a higher end rice cooker with fuzzy logic and maybe even induction heating--which uses less energy--so your rice is not only easy to make, but comes out absolutely flawless every time.